Skip to content

 Note

-In general, the SODPROPS, 16D/07A, and 25D/34A modes are most suitable for Noise Abatement.
+In general, the SODPROPS, 16D/07A, and 25D/34A modes are most suitable for noise abatement.
 The PROPS modes are most suitable for higher capacity.
 Since for the most part, neither of these are a factor on VATSIM, it is up to you which runway mode you would like to operate, subject to winds.
 Consider favouring the higher capacity PROPS modes during busy times, such as events like Milk Run Monday or Panic Stations.

 Tip